PrimaKurzy-cz/shortcode/README.md

-# PrimaKurzy.cz Shortcode Helper Library
+# PrimaKurzy.cz Shortcode Processor Helper Library

 Library Is For Educational Purposes Only